A Ninja's Dance

 Mikey sighed and leaned his head back against the couch, he was so bored.
 If something interesting didn't happen soon he was going to either wilt away or do something stupid.
 Neither of these options were going to impress his brothers much.

-"Mikey?
-You awake?"
 Mikey jumped and swiveled to face the voice, which apparently belonged to Leonardo.
 Leo was sweating slightly, and had obviously been training.
 This was bad news for Mikey.

 "Whats up bro?"
 Mikey asked cautiously, yawning and stretching in what he hoped would look like a very 'I don't want to train thanks' kind of way.
 Leo smiled slightly and tapped his fingers on the arm of the couch.

-"Not much, just wondering if you wanted to spar with me?"
 That was possibly the last thing Mikey wanted to do.
 Sparring was worse than training, sparring meant hurties and painies for Mikey, especially when sparring involved Leo.
 Forcing a smile, Mikey's brain kicked itself into gear and he shook his head.

 "Sorry Leo dude, just caught me on my way out, going for a skate" Now, Mikey knew Leo was going to argue, since he was sitting on the couch with no skateboard in sight.
 And he also knew he wouldn't be able to leave if he tried to argue back.
 So the best course of action here was to get the hell out and pretend he didn't hear Leo calling after him.